NUS sacks Tembusu College don accused of sexual misconduct

 Both victims, who met through a mutual friend, did not go to the police but reported the matter to the college at the beginning of this semester in the hope that others would not have to go through the same ordeal.
 They also declined to reveal their ages.

-They said the report likely led to Dr Fernando's dismissal, but they were disappointed with the lack of communication and statement of clarification from the university to the student population until the issue surfaced on social media.
+Both women said their report likely led to Dr Fernando's dismissal, but they are disappointed with the lack of communication and a statement of clarification from the university to the student population until the issue surfaced on social media.

 Separately, a man who said he is an alumnus of Tembusu College, in a Facebook post on Saturday, said it has been almost two weeks since the lecturer was fired, and criticised the college for its inaction.